 - 1. In considering application for permits, the DRB shall use the design review criteria appearing in the Code of the Town of Bolton § 250-23G. - 2.
 The following Boards will consider design review guidelines: - a.
-Zoning Board of Appeals under § 250-8 will consider design review guidelines for special permits and variances for business or industrial uses; - b.
-Planning Board will consider design review guidelines for all developments of business, mixed use properties subject to special sermit; and - c.
+Zoning Board of Appeals (ZBA) under § 250-8 will consider design review guidelines for special permits and variances for business or industrial uses; - b.
+Planning Board will consider design review guidelines for all developments of industrial, business and, mixed use properties subject to special permit; and - c.
 Board of Selectmen under § 250-23F Site plan approval process will consider design review guidelines. - 3.
-The Planning Board, Board of Appeals and Board of Selectmen will determine which applications require review by the DRB.
+The Planning Board, ZBABoard of Appeals and Board of Selectmen will determine which applications require review by the DRB.
 Applicants will first meet with the permitting board to determine if an applicant needs to go before the DRB. - 4.
-The Application for DRB review shall be made to the Town Clerk.
+The aApplication for DRB review shall be made to the Town PlannerClerk.
 The Town will transmit the application, together with the supporting material to the DRB for its review then voting on a motion to continue, approve, approve with conditions or deny.
 The Applicant must be present unless mutually agreed upon otherwise.
 The DRB shall act within 60 days from the date the applicant files a completed application with the DRB.
 If more time is needed for a review an extension of time can be mutually agreed upon in order to provide additional information and/or if more discussion is required.
 The DRB will be sensitive to the review process of the other boards. - 5.
-A majority of members of the DRB constitute a quorum.
+A majority of members of the DRB constitutes a quorum.
 The DRB shall act on an application by voting on a motion to continue, approve, approve with conditions or a motion to deny.
-The DRB only has advisory powers and will submit a written report to the Planning Board, ZBA and/or Board of Selectmen.
+The DRB only has advisory powers and will submit a written report to the Planning Board, ZBA and/or Board of Selectmen. - 5.6.
+Once the Applicant integrates the recommendations set forth in the DRB's written report into the project design, a joint meeting between the permitting board and the DRB will be conducted to collectively review design revisions.

-The Planning Board adopted on

-$\frac{4/23/14}{6}$ (date) these rules & regulations
+The Planning Board adopted on (date) these rules & regulations

+Initial: , ,

+Date:

+Revision:

+1